cloud-gov/cg-site/_pages/pages/documentation/getting-started-with-jekyll.md

 Federalist monitors your site’s GitHub repository (or repo) for changes you make.
 It will automatically build a new version of your site in a few minutes.
-You can view the live site [from Federalist][federalist-sites] and clicking "View site".
+You can view the live site [from Federalist](https://federalistapp.18f.gov/sites) and clicking "View site".

 {% capture content %}